 What happens after the graduation event?
 How does Universität Hamburg support students in getting ideas ready for the market and making important contacts?

-The course is organised in cooperation between the Faculty of Business, Economics and Social Sciences, the Faculty of Business Administration and the TransferAgentur of the University of Hamburg.
-The TransferAgency’s start-up service also organises pitch training for the students, for example, and actively supports the final event.
-In this way, the students come into contact with those who will subsequently support their actual start-up projects.
+The course is organized in cooperation with the Faculty of Business, Economics and Social Sciences, the Faculty of Business Administration and the TransferAgentur of the University of Hamburg.
+The TransferAgency’s start-up service also provides pitch training for the students, for example, and actively supports the final event.
+In this way, the students come into contact with those who will subsequently support them in their actual start-up projects.